 The Ultimate Lens Package provides the protection your patients need.
 Both the progressive and single vision lens solutions reduce exposure to Harmful Blue Light and block 100 percent of UV light.

-How can the Ultimate Lens Package Benefit Your Practice?
+How the Ultimate Lens Package and the Ultimate Offer Can Benefit Your Practice

 The most powerful source of referrals in a practice is usually word of mouth, as there are many practices that offer the same services and products.

 It is therefore critical to set yourself apart.

 One way to do that is to spend more time with your patients and to educate them about ocular health concerns and new technologies.
 By communicating with your patients and offering the newest in lens technology, you can separate yourself from the average clinician and practice.

 And, to increase excitement among your patients and drive them to your practice, Essilor has created the Ultimate Offer.
 Patients can purchase an Ultimate Lens Package (both the progressive and single vision) and get a second pair of qualifying lenses that is of equal or lesser value at no cost through clinicians who are enrolled in the offer.

 With the release of the new Transitions Signature style colors and Transitions XTRActive style mirrors, launched on July 16, 2018, now is as good a time as every to attract single vision patients want to create a unique and personalized look with frames and lenses while enjoying all of the benefits Transitions lenses offers.

 Recommending the Ultimate Lens Package can help your practice stand out.
 This product is a unique combination of innovative technologies to give both single vision and presbyopic patients the ultimate in vision, clarity and protection, all in a single lens.
 When you help your patients see better, you’ll leave a lasting impression on that patient who then is more likely to return to your practice and trust your professional recommendations.